 Finance and operations are not always aligned.
 Business operators may even have a negative view of the finance organization because, while a finance professional may have great analytical skills, he or she may lack a more comprehensive understanding of the organization’s everyday operations.
 There can be a lack of common ground, causing a communication barrier between operators and finance planning team.
 In other words, the two teams are “speaking different languages.”

 Take the example of a hospital that outsources to a healthcare services provider.
 That healthcare provider deploys clinicians to utilize medical devices to provide treatment to patients.
-The local operator hires and trains clinicians, builds relationships with local hospitals, negotiates contracted rates, and manages staffing daily.
+The local operator hires and trains clinicians, builds relationships with local hospitals, negotiates contracted rates and manages staffing daily.
 The business delivery model is complex with many market-specific nuances, all of which the operator expertly addresses on a daily basis.
-While that operator is a seasoned clinician with a general idea of how many people to staff to meet the business needs in a cost-effective way, he or she doesn’t typically have the financial know-how that will help optimize operations through financial modeling, data analytics or sensitivity analyses.
+While that operator is a seasoned clinician with a general idea of how many people to staff to meet the business needs in a cost-effective way, he or she doesn’t typically have the financial know-how that will help optimize operations through financial modeling, data analytics or scenario analysis.
 And conversely, the finance professional doesn’t necessarily understand the day-to-day decisions and clinical nuances that the operator faces well enough to identify opportunities for optimization.

 What is your advice for helping companies overcome this challenge?

 The bottom line is this: finance cannot successfully support operations until they truly understand the business.
-There’s much to be gained when a finance expert truly learns the operational ins and outs of a business – and that means spending time in the field.
-Specifically, spending “a day in the life” of an operator to listen, ask thoughtful questions, understand challenges and identify opportunities.
+There’s much to be gained when a finance expert truly learns the operational ins and outs of a business – and that means spending time in the field, specifically spending “a day in the life” of an operator to listen, ask thoughtful questions, understand challenges and identify opportunities.
 Expanding on the hospital outsourcing example, this business savvy could lead the finance expert to develop a staffing model that is specific to the local market’s labor pool and clinical requirements.

 Are there other ways to leverage the collaborative relationship you’ve described?